simonostendorf/k3s-hetzner/docs/installation/k3s.md

 This installation disables or customises many parameters to fit the needs of this setup.

+!!! error "Attention"
+    You have to wait for the loadbalancer to report the status "mixed".
+So that the loadbalancer is ready to accept traffic.
+Otherwise the installation of the other nodes will fail because they cant communicate with the cluster.

 ### Install other Servers
 To install k3s on the other controlplane nodes (in this example control-plane-hel1-1 and control-plane-ngb1-1), run the following command on the server: